 an opinion.

-The rule for this series is simple: every item gets my one-line POV, not a press-release summary.
+The rule for this series: every item gets a real POV, not a press-release summary.
 If I cannot say something useful about a story, it does not make the cut.
-A link dump is low-value to you and to the search and AI engines that index this.
-So this stays short and opinionated on purpose.
+A link dump is low value to you and to the search and AI engines that index this.
+So it stays short and opinionated on purpose.

 Commerce is moving